-- Candidate The child on whose behalf an application is being made. - Applicant(s)The parents and/or legal guardians submitting an application for a place on behalf of a child.
+Candidate The child on whose behalf an application is being made.
+Candidate me of the original and approximation of the meaning makes

+Applicant(s)The parents and/or legal guardians submitting an application for a place on behalf of a child.
 Or a young person of 16 years or over submitting their own application.